 Inevitably there will be headlines about staff not wanting to move, major talent leaving the corporation and potential stumbling blocks, but I commend the BBC for taking action now to position it for the years to come.
 I can assure you it won't be the last announcement of its kind.

 Of course this change does represent thousands of families having to uproot or make huge decisions.
 The human cost of a change like this must not be missed and the BBC should do everything within its power to support these people.

-Mike Young, Broadcast strategist at Broadcast Revolution, recently joined us from the Beeb.
+Mike Young, Broadcast strategist at broadcast PR agency, Broadcast Revolution, recently joined the company from the Beeb.
 In 2011 he worked at 5Live and was uprooted.
 But the change, in his opinion, was worth it.

 “It’s a decade since I bid farewell to 5live’s studios at BBC TV Centre in West London and headed two hundred miles north to the shiny new Media City on Salford Quays.
 I output produced the very first 5live Breakfast programmes from Salford.
 It was exciting if slightly surreal.
 There we all were in brand news studios but the programme itself didn’t actually sound that different.
 It didn’t need to.

 For me, the incentive was the excitement of seeing 5live rebooted.
 After a couple of years in Salford 5live did start to sound very different as on-air talent moved on and new voices appeared in high profile roles.
 Some were good, others less so.
 But I can think of no finer example than 5live Drive’s Tony Livesey, a Burnley lad, who now shines out as one of the finest radio presenters anywhere on the dial.”

 This follows Channel 4 making its move to Leeds, new treasury operations in Darlington and Leeds and Hits Radio coming from Manchester but our industry needs to move harder, faster and stronger on this too.